jmajam/hans-and-justin-lightroom/docs/configuration.md

 {: .no_toc }

-Before any editing can begin, we must be able to import pictures and start new projects.
+Before any editing can begin, we must be able to prepare our pictures for editing.
 Lightroom features non-destructive editing which means that the original content is not modified.
-This allows for the ability to keep the first version of the file and produce as many edits and manipulations as desired.
+This allows for the ability to keep the first version of the file and to produce as many new versions as desired.
+The outlined basic tutorial will cover importing, exporting, and cropping your photo.

 {: .fs-6 .fw-300 }